What’s a mini cut?

 None are needed.

 No seriously, I am not kidding, if you have set up your Calorie deficit appropriately from the get-go you shouldn’t need to do anything over the 3 to 6 weeks.
 We’re not expecting any major adaptations of your metabolic rate downwards and the initial deficit is aggressive, so it should see you over the whole time.

 The only time this doesn’t happen is if something within the equation changes or doesn’t quite work out.
 For example, if you don’t really know what your maintenance intake is because you don’t have past data of your intake and scale weight, you might get the numbers a little off.
 Or if over those weeks the weather suddenly turns really bad, so you get a lot more sedentary, thus burning fewer calories.
 You kinda see what I am getting at, if you are confident in your initial nutritional adjustments and your lifestyle hasn’t changed, trust the process.

 So what do you do if those do apply?
-It’s quite simple really, first we need to ignore the first week of the diet, because of glycogen, water and other related changes in your diet this makes this week kinda ‘weird’.
-It’s like the first week back to school after a long break, you’re not in routine, the subjects are a little rough in your mind, but after that week things become more predictable.
+It’s quite simple really, first, we need to ignore the first week of the diet*, because of glycogen, water and other related changes in your diet this makes this week kinda ‘weird’.
+It’s like the first week back to school after a long break, you’re not in a routine, the subjects are a little rough in your mind, but after that week things become more predictable.

 Here is your formula:

 - (Ideal number of lbs lost per week – actual lbs lost per week) X 500 = the number of calories to remove from your diet